 Mental Health & Food

-I will talk about what mental health means and what to do if behaviour changes based on a few details about possible reasons for our pets’ mood
+I will talk about what mental health means for dogs and cats and what to do if behaviour changes based on a few details about possible reasons for our pets’ mood and changing energy levels.

 There are a bunch of indicators and benchmarks that help us understand how our pets are feeling and being able to read those is the only way to be confident, stay cool and make adaptations to the diet and environment if needed without worrying or stressing.

 The reason I think food is key is, that Nutrition is the fuel and building blocks available to every cell and every metabolic process in the body.
 Just as a bone cannot function properly without adequate calcium supply; a car can’t drive without gas – a brain and nervous system cannot function without its necessary fuel.

 What does happy / mentally healthy mean?

 Mental health can be kind of measured along two lines – one is obviously the behaviour, dogs and cats do not try to hide their emotions like us humans so we can always learn their genuine emotions from their behaviour.